itaijj/vLLM_bench/README.md

 This project uses vLLM as the inference server for Meta-Llama-3.2-1B-Instruct because it provides high-throughput, memory-efficient inference with OpenAI-compatible REST API support.

+## Why vLLM?
+vLLM is chosen for its efficient memory usage, high throughput, and native support for OpenAI-compatible REST APIs, making it ideal for local LLM inference.

 ## Quickstart
 Make sure you have nvidia GPU with at least 4GB of Dedicated GPU memory and recently released linux OS ( tested on Ubuntu 22.04.5 LTS  )